pyrex8/pico-iie/README.md

 - Communication on UART is very rudamentary:
     - Only raw data is sent down with no error checking.
     - Data is only on direction so disk data is not saved back to PC.
+    - bin files always load at 0x803.
+This is hard coded for now to be compatable with https://8bitworkshop.com Apple II generated bin files.

 ### PCB (WIP)